Château de Vincennes: 18th – early 19th century – Manufactory, prison, fortress

-Following the royal departure in the early 18th century, an effort was made to turn the Chateau into a sort of pre-industrial park; the royal porcelain manufactory was opened in the Devil's Tower in 1740, but moved to a larger space in Sèvres in 1756.
-It was home for a time of an armaments factory and a porcelain factory, then an industrial bakery.
+Following the royal departure in the early 18th century, an effort was made to turn the château into a sort of pre-industrial park; the royal porcelain manufactory was opened in the Devil's Tower in 1740, but moved to a larger space in Sèvres in 1756.
+It was home for a time of an armaments factory, then an industrial bakery.
 It was used occasionally for horse races from 1777 until 1784.
 In 1787 the King put most of the buildings up for sale, but the sale was interrupted by the French Revolution.
-The Chateau took on a new role as a military base and prison.
+The château took on a new role as a military base and prison.

-Long before the French Revolution, notable prisoners had been held at the Chateau.
-Early prisoners included the future King Henry IV in 1574, Henri II de Condé (1652–1664); Nicolas Fouquet, the royal minister of finance of Louis XIV (September 1661); and the writer Denis Diderot.
+Long before the French Revolution, notable prisoners had been held at the château.
+Early prisoners included the future King Henry IV in 1574, Henri II, Prince of Condé; Nicolas Fouquet, the Superintendent of Finances of Louis XIV (September 1661); and the writer Denis Diderot.
+In 1680 Catherine Deshayes Monvoisin or La Voisin was one of more famous poisoners imprisoned and interrogated at the château during the Affair of the Poisons.

 The Marquis de Sade was held there from 1777 to 1784, the writer Honoré Mirabeau from 1777 to 1784, and the famous swindler Jean Henri Latude, who escaped twice from the Vincennes and once from the Bastille.
-In 1784, after Mirabeau wrote a series of articles which exposed the abuses of the royal judicial system and the practice of keeping prisoners without trial, the use of the keep as prison was discontinued.
+In 1784, after Mirabeau wrote a series of articles which exposed the abuses of the royal judicial system and the practice of keeping prisoners without trial, the use of the keep as a prison was discontinued.

 At the end of February 1791, a mob of more than a thousand workers from the Faubourg Saint-Antoine, encouraged by members of the Cordeliers Club and led by Antoine Joseph Santerre, marched out to the château, which, rumour had it, was being readied on the part of the Crown for political prisoners, and with crowbars and pickaxes set about demolishing it, as the Bastille had recently been demolished.
 The work was interrupted by the Marquis de Lafayette who took several ringleaders prisoners, to the jeers of the Parisian workers.